Why Some Dogs Rub and Roll In Their Food

 Resource Guarding

 Rolling in food before eating it can also serve the same purpose as hiding toys or barking at the mailman.
 Dogs are naturally protective over their resources, and by leaving their scent over their food, they are saying to any would-be food thieves "Back off, this is mine."
-It's not particularly important that the dog then goes on to eat the food he is attempting to mark as his own; it is the fulfillment of a natural urge to mark anything valuable as theirs that drives this behavior.
+It's not particularly important that the dog then goes on to eat the food he is attempting to mark as his own; it is the fulfilment of a natural urge to mark anything valuable as theirs that drives this behavior.

-Personal Fulfillment
+Personal Fulfilment

-It's often easy to overanalyze canine behavior and look for an evolutionary theory behind it.
+It's often easy to overanalyse canine behavior and look for an evolutionary theory behind it.
 Sometimes your dog just does things because it's fun or rewarding.
-Dr. Coren compares dogs rolling in strong-smelling organic matter to humans wearing loud and colorful Hawaiian shirts.
+Dr. Coren compares dogs rolling in strong-smelling organic matter to humans wearing loud and colourful Hawaiian shirts.
 We do it because it stimulates our senses.
 The only difference is that in the case of humans, the sense we're stimulating is visual.

 Scent Spreading